VAlexandersson/StudyBuddy/README.md

 # Study-Buddy

-Title: Study Buddy: An AI-Powered Chatbot for Student Assistance
+Study Buddy: An AI-Powered Chatbot for Student Assistance

 1. Introduction
    - Study Buddy is an AI chatbot designed to assist students by answering questions and providing relevant information.